 Read Part 2 here

 Carol started treatment to reduce her leg size.
-We began with manual lymph drainage (MLD), multi-layer compression bandaging (using a liner, toe gauze, foam, and short-stretch bandages with Tubigrip on top) three days a week.
+We began with manual lymph drainage (MLD), multi-layer compression bandaging (using a liner, toe gauze, foam, and short-stretch bandages) three days a week.
 We added exercise and skin care.
 (This four-part treatment is called Complete Decongestive Therapy or CDT).

 She lost volume quickly – very quickly.
 In fact, her compression would slip down prior to the next visit allowing refilling.
-(This was later resolved using an adhesive lotion.)
+(This was later resolved using an adhesive lotion and an elastic Tubular sleeve.)
 But progress wasn’t without its complications.

 Complication – mobility